Lawn Primary School Governors

 I am highly regarded for my work at SBC, especially with schools, am qualified to level 6 Diploma in Occupational Health and Safety, have health and safety qualifications in construction, asbestos management and Legionella management, and will be studying for an environmental qualification early in the New Year.

 Louis McCalla - Parent Governor

-I live in the Lakeside area of Old Town with my wife and 2 daughters, both of which attend Lawn Primary.
+I live in the Lakeside area of Old Town with my wife and 3 children, my daughters both attend Lawn Primary and Nursery school.
 I currently work for a large european energy supplier as an IT Service Continuity & Risk Manager, having previously worked in various other locations in the UK and Europe over the past 20 years.

 I hold a BSc Honours Degree in Applied Computing and several other professional/academic qualifications in IT.
 I have various interests and hobbies which include sport, health & wellbeing, travelling and technology.